bnksn/DiffEqSolver/README.md

 ## How to build
 1. Clone the repository
-2. cd into the "build" directory
+2. cd into the root directory
-3. Run "cmake ."
+3. Run "cmake -B ./build"
-4. Run "cmake --build ."
+4. Run "cmake --build ./build"

 ## To Do
 - Plot results